The Great Light

-This 1887 optic once shone from the lighthouses on Tory Island, Donegal and Mew Island, Down.
+This 1887 optic once shone from the lighthouses on Tory Island, County Donegal and Mew Island, County Down.

 A city renowned for its distinguished maritime heritage and the iconic shipyards that brought Titanic to the world, Belfast also showcases the utterly exceptional Great Light.